Dig (I Mother Earth album)

 Dig is the debut album by the Canadian rock band I Mother Earth, released by Capitol and EMI on August 10, 1993.
 The album was certified Gold in Canada in its initial run, and stands at platinum today.
 It also won a Juno Award in 1994 for Best Hard Rock Album.

 The album was noted for its metallic sound, balanced with psychedelic-style lyrics and instrumentals, and further backed by Latin percussion.
 The latter two were often brought into play during lengthy jam sessions.

+It is the band's only studio album not to feature bassist Bruce Gordon, who joined the band during the recording sessions and is credited in the album liner notes.
+However, his parts were actually performed by guitarist and composer Jagori Tanna.